LandscapeGeoinformatics/geopython-ut-2018/inactive/L4/exercise-4-hints.rst

 -------

 - Documentation of the Travel Time Matrix dataset and explanation for different column names can be found at the Accessibility Research Group website: `Helsinki Region Travel Time Matrix 2015 <http://blogs.helsinki.fi/accessibility/helsinki-region-travel-time-matrix-2015>`__
-- If visualizing takes for ever (as computer instance can be a bit slow), it is enough that you visualize only one map using plotting in Geopandas.
-If it is really slow, you can do the visualization also using the QGIS in the computer instance or even ArcGIS in the GIS-lab.

 Problem 1
 ---------